sololzano/keras-autoencoders/README.md

-# keras-autoencoders
+# CAE and VAE
-VAE &amp; CAE with Keras
+Package for simple CAE and VAE implementation with Keras, 2D and 1D.